-Since the beginning of the civil war in Syria, neighboring Turkey has been a shelter for but also an important transit country for young Islamists on their way to fight “Holy War”.
+Since the beginning of the civil war in Syria, neighboring Turkey has been a shelter for approximately one million refugees but also an important transit country for young Islamists on their way to fight “Holy War”.
 It is estimated that between 2,000 and 5,500 European jihadists are fighting in Syria and Turkey has been criticized for not doing enough to prevent them from traveling to Syria.

 In a report from October 2013 the human rights organization Human Rights Watch accused Turkish authorities of allowing fighters to enter northern Syria to join the fight against Syrian President Bashar al-Assad.
 In addition, the report stated that fighters had received medical care in Turkey and that Turkey had delivered money and weapons to the fighters.

 'The EU has to prevent them from departing'

 The Turkish government has rejected these accusations.
 The Turkish Minister for Customs and Trade, Hayati Yazici, said in an interview with the “Hürriyet” newspaper that “European countries let jihadists depart to Turkey and then they demand from Turkey that it should hinder them on entering Syria.”
 That was not acceptable, he said, adding that EU countries should prevent them from departing in the first place.

 According to Turkish media reports, more than 4,000 people have been refused entry into Turkey because they were considered to be radical Islamists.
 And according to a Turkish government report, 1,100 Europeans have been arrested in Turkey and then deported as alleged Islamists to the home countries.
 The Turkish newspaper “Habertürk” wrote that they are mainly from Germany, Belgium, France and the Netherlands.